Everything you need to know about eBay for Charity. It's all here.

 If your listing is cancelled by a charity, you will receive an email with an explanation of why the charity cancelled it.
 You can:

-If PayPal Giving Fund has a problem delivering a donation to a charity, here's what they do:
+If PayPal Giving Fund has a problem delivering a donation to your chosen charity, here's what they do:

 Gift Aid is one of the easiest ways to make your donation tax effective.
 Using Gift Aid means that for every pound you give, the charity will receive an extra 25p from the Government.